gayathri1462/UserManagementApplication/README.md

 ### Built With
 - Languages: HTML,CSS and TypeScript
-- Libraries/Frameworks: ReactJS, React Router, Redux Toolkit, Redux Saga, React Icons
+- Libraries/Frameworks: React JS, React Router, Redux Toolkit, Redux Saga, React Icons, React Toastify
 - CSS Preprocessor: SCSS
 - Version Control: Git
 - Package Managers: NPM

 ## Features

-The user management web app follows the following flow:
+The user management web application follows the following flow:

-1. **User List**: The initial screen displays a list of users, showcasing their names, email addresses, and other relevant details.
-Users can view, edit, or delete existing user records.
+1. **Initial Screen**: The initial screen will display a list of users, including their names, email addresses, and other relevant details.
+If there are no users, it will show a button to navigate to the "Add User" page.
+If there are existing users, it will display each user's information with "View" and "Delete" buttons.

+2. **Header**: The header will have two buttons: "Add User" and "Clear All Data."

-2. **Create User**: Users have the ability to create new user records by providing necessary information such as name, email address, and additional details.
-The app validates the input and adds the new user to the user list.
+3. **Add User**: The "Add User" page will allow users to input necessary information such as name, email address, and additional details.
+The app should validate the input and add the new user to the user list.

-3. **Edit User**: Users can update existing user records by accessing an edit page.
-The edit page pre-populates the form fields with the current user data, allowing users to modify and save the changes.

-4. **View User**: Clicking on a user's details from the user list provides a detailed view of the user's information.
-This view-only mode allows users to review the user's data without the ability to make changes.
+4. **View User**: Clicking on a user's details from the user list will provide a detailed view of the user's information.
+This view-only mode will allow users to review the user's data without the ability to make changes.

-5. **Delete User**: Users can delete user records through an individual delete option on each user's details page.
+5. **Edit User**: Within the "View User" mode, there should be a "Switch to Edit Mode" button, which will allow users to modify the user's information and save the changes.

+6. **Delete User**: Each user's details page will have a "Delete" button to allow users to delete the corresponding user record.

+7. **Clear All Data**: The "Clear All Data" button in the header will enable users to delete all user records from the list.

 ## How To Use